alefore/weblog/edge-features.md

 ### Good prompts

-I've spent some effort improving the prompts.
+I've spent some effort improving the input prompts (i.e., when Edge has to ask you for a value, such as the path of the file you want to open or the value you want to give to a buffer's variable).
 Computers are so fast today that there's no reason not to kick-off processing on every key press.